-Depending what time of year you are travelling and how many locations you are covering, Southeast Asia can range from shivering snow-laden mountains to balmy tropical beaches.
-Add to that various dress requirements for visiting religious monuments, and annoyingly inconsistent luggage allowances across local airlines and you have the recipe for a packing nightmare.
-After two years living and travelling around Asia, these my no-nonsense packing tips for Southeast Asia.
+Depending what time of year you are travelling and how many destinations you are visiting, Southeast Asia can range from shivering snow-laden mountains to balmy tropical beaches.
+Add to that, various dress requirements for religious sights; annoyingly inconsistent luggage allowances across local airlines and you have the recipe for a packing nightmare.
+After 3-years living and travelling around Asia, these my no-nonsense, all-gender packing tips for Southeast Asia.

 Full Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps to support Duende, and I only recommend products/services that I love!

 - You’ve probably heard this one before but it is worth repeating… Choose a colour scheme and stick to it.
 When everything can be mixed and matched it minimises your luggage and makes getting dressed quick and easy.

 - A couple of one-piece outfits like light summer dresses are also great for reducing clothing volume and make dressing a breeze.

 - Light items that can be layered are perfect for transitional climates.

 - Natural fabrics, always!
 Travelling or not, particularly in warm, humid locations.
 Synthetics will make you sweat.

 - One issue with natural fabrics is they tend to crease easily.
 Stretch fabrics are a great solution, and prints disguise creases.

 - Scarves!
 I don’t own a beanie, I prefer to swaddle up a turban out of a beautiful scarf.
 Also, a scarf is a great, quick temple cover up or headwear in Islamic countries.
 Sarongs are another multipurpose option.